bcgov/gwa-api/USER-JOURNEY.md

 > **Using MacOS or Windows?** Download here: https://github.com/bcgov/gwa-cli/releases/tag/v1.2.0

+> NOTE: Version 1.2.0 introduces support for v2 of our api.
+To continue using v1 of the api, ensure that the API Version is set to 1 (see below)

 **Configure**

 Create a `.env` file and update the CLIENT_ID and CLIENT_SECRET with the new credentials that were generated in step #2: